 The holidays are almost here, and you should get ready.
-Christmas and New Year’s bonuses, savings, gifts, presents, New Year’s resolutions… All of this good lovely stuff means people are going to spend money.
+Christmas and New Year’s bonuses, savings, gifts, presents, New Year’s resolutions… All of these good lovely stuff means people are going to spend money.
 The competition, of course, knows this as well as you do, and they are probably bringing out the big guns as far as their marketing efforts are concerned.
 You should do the same.
 If you want to stand out and be ahead of the curb, covering your marketing bases is the way to go.
 This is where we come in.

 You probably noticed that eCommerce websites have this habit of only marketing their products and services online.
 While this is, of course, a very good and viable option, they forget just how important offline marketing can be.
 For eCommerce businesses, the offline marketing market is, paradoxically, an untapped source of potential.
 Being over focused and overzealous in trying to breakthrough online leaves a lot of improvement IRL.
 Our advice – redouble your online marketing efforts for the holidays, and invest time and energy going offline as well.
 Below are some quick tweaks and tips you can implement.